 Any person or individual who decides to start his own practice or business is referred to as a Sole Trader or Self-employed individual.
 The first of these is Register as self employed with HMRC and, most likely, Set up as a sole trader or freelancer.
-The business can enroll with HM Revenue and Customs (HMRC) anytime upto October 5, starting from the business’ second tax year.
+The business can enroll with HM Revenue and Customs (HMRC) anytime up to October 5, starting from the business’ second tax year.
 If the business is already registered, a sole trader can use the online service to:

 If a self-employed individual is using the online service for the first time, they need to sign-in at the Government Gateway account or can use the GOV.UK verify.
-It will take approximately ten (10) minutes to sign up to the GOV.UK verify and once this is done, it can be used for other government services.
+It will take approximately ten (10) minutes to sign up for the GOV.UK verify and once this is done, it can be used for other government services.
 However, this service cannot be used to purchase other software or forms to send self assessment returns for a:

 Upon registration, a sole trader needs to provide the following information:

 A self-employed individual can register for self assessment and Class 2 National Insurance (NI) immediately after opening a business.
 To register, a sole trader needs a Unique Taxpayer Reference (UTR), a 10-digit number.
-The UTR can be found on prior tax returns or other HMRC documents, such as, notices to file returns or payment reminders.
+The UTR can be found on prior tax returns or other HMRC documents, such as notices to file returns or payment reminders.
 If the UTR is lost, a sole trader will automatically be sent a UTR when he/she register for self assessment or at the time of setting up a limited company.
-This 10-digit number, at times can have a letter “K” at the end.
+This 10-digit number, at times, can have a letter “K” at the end.
 It may be called a tax reference.
 A sole trader can also call the self assessment helpline and ask for the UTR.

-Also, once an individual starts operating as a sole trader or self employed, it becomes imperative to complete a self assessment tax return each and every year and pay the National insurance (NI) contribution.
+Also, once an individual starts operating as a sole trader or self employed, it becomes imperative to complete a self assessment tax return every year and pay the National insurance (NI) contribution.
 Registering with the HMRC is a fairly simple process and there is very little paperwork involved and a sole trader does not have to pay any company formation cost.
 However, a sole trader needs to formally register with HMRC, and assume responsibility to pay his/her income tax and National Insurance liabilities.

-Also, as a sole trader the business owner needs to pay Class 2 National Insurance contributions (NIC) on the income.
-For the tax year 2016-2017, the NIC is £2.80 a week.
-But, if the business has a profit of less than £5,965 a year for the tax year 2016-2017, the business is not required to make these NI contributions.
-For the tax year 2016-2017, 9% of the annual profit ranging between £8,060 and £43,000, and 2% of profit above £43,000, must be paid as Class 4 National Insurance contributions.
+Also, as a sole trader, the business owner needs to pay Class 2 National Insurance contributions (NIC) on the income.
+For the tax year 2019-2020, the NIC is £3.00 a week.
+But, if the business has a profit of less than £6,365 a year for the tax year 2019-2020, the business is not required to make these NI contributions.
+For the tax year 2019-2020, 9% of the annual profit ranging between £8,632 and £50,000, and 2% of the profit above £50,000 must be paid as Class 4 National Insurance contributions.

 |Date of tax return to be filed||Deadline for paper return||Deadline for return when HMRC will calculate tax||Deadline for return online|